apache/carbondata/docs/mv-guide.md

  In case of WITH DEFERRED REFRESH, data load to materialized view will be triggered by the refresh command.
 Materialized view will be in DISABLED state in below scenarios.

-   * when materialized view is created.
+   * when a materialized view is created.
    * when data of fact table and materialized view are not in sync.

  User should fire REFRESH MATERIALIZED VIEW command to sync all segments of fact table with